dhinupriya/EntrataQuizApp/quiz-frontend/README.md

 2. Verify your backend API is running and accessible
 3. Ensure all dependencies are properly installed
 4. Check the network tab for API call failures
+5. Use the simplified form - only topic input is required
+6. Backend must be running on the configured port for real quiz generation

 ## 🔮 Future Enhancements